Tagline: They have opened The Gate. Pray it’s not too late.

-After he is snatched into the realms of hell, a feral-faced version of Terry appears in the closet and begins gnawing on Glen’s hand.
+Snatched into the realms of hell, a feral-faced version of Terry appears in the closet and begins gnawing on Glen’s hand.
 Fortunately for him, his heroic sister then intervenes, ramming the leg of a Barbie doll through his eyeball.

 Most Absurd Dialogue

-After discovering the truth about Glen’s garden porthole in a convenient five minute sequence, bespectacled wiener Terry rushes off to inform his friend of his findings.
+Discovering the truth about Glen’s garden porthole in a convenient five minute sequence, bespectacled wiener Terry rushes off to inform his friend of his findings.

-Terry: The lyrics in the album tell you how to summon the demons, and there’s this certain time when the constellation’s are aligned, and you can open the gate and let the Old Gods – those are the demons – come through.
+Terry: The lyrics in the album tell you how to summon the demons, and there’s this certain time when the constellation’s are aligned and you can open the gate and let the Old Gods – those are the demons – come through.
 Well, I checked…and, it’s like, now!

 What are the odds!

-A well judged special effects romp which excels in its ability to appeal to the PG-13 crowd, The Gate is quite the teenage attraction, with images which are sure to stick in any child’s memory.
-Perhaps a little tame for a modern adult audience, but kids will no doubt buy into this fantasy-driven tale, while those in their thirties will probably look back with a sense of heady nostalgia.
+A well-judged special effects romp which excels in its ability to appeal to the PG-13 crowd, The Gate is quite the teenage attraction, with images which are sure to stick in any child’s memory.
+Perhaps a little tame for a modern audience, but kids will no doubt buy into this fantasy-driven tale, while those in their thirties will probably look back with a sense of heady nostalgia.